HectorSchreiner/Mogging/README.md

+# Fast Logging Libary
-# Blazingly Fast Logging Libary
+Mogging is a Blazingly Fast Logging Libary written in Rust, which mogs all other logging libaries.
 # Features

 **Whats Next**